Last Updated: July 7, 2025

 Collected Information

 Accure Research collects a wide range of information about survey respondents depending on the information needs of our surveys.
-For example, survey respondents may be requested to provide certain personally identifiable, financial or demographic information, as well as specific opinions about a variety of goods and services.
+For example, survey respondents may be requested to provide certain personally identifiable-Age,Gender,Education, financial-House Income, or demographic information, as well as specific opinions about a variety of goods and services.
 Responses to all survey questions are completely voluntary.
 A survey respondent should only provide responses to questions they are comfortable answering and survey respondents may decline to answer any survey question.
 Accure Research reserves the right to report information gathered through the survey (demographic data, preferences, etc.) to Accure Research’s clients.
 Any information you voluntarily disclose in the survey may be provided to the commissioner of the survey.
 Accure Research does not disclose a survey respondent’s personally identifiable information to any clients or third parties other than the commissioner of the survey.

 Additional Information From Survey Respondents